I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-yeah you're like your man cave came to life you know like it worked so that's dope but you know of course no story is perfect you know there's ups and downs and it's not all not like you planned it out this way but what we like most on this podcast this podcast is mostly a business podcast so somebody comes on and they tell us about their company or their investments or whatever and but what we like most is people who play their own game what I like about you is you play your own game you're a pretty independent thinker and so I want to kind of walk through the story so you know what I'll call chapter one is stumbling into gambling and and and find figuring out how to
+Yeah — your man cave came to life.
+It worked, so that's dope.
+But, of course, no story is perfect.
+There are ups and downs; it's not all planned out this way.
+This podcast is mostly a business podcast: somebody comes on and tells us about their company, their investments, or whatever.
+What we like most is people who *play their own game*.
+What I like about you is you play your own game — you're a pretty independent thinker.
+I want to walk through the story.
+I'll call **Chapter One** "Stumbling into gambling and figuring out how to..." [trails off]

 Haralabos Voulgaris